Course Contents

 (3) During the live fire testing portion of the course fails to hit the silhouette portion of the targets with at least fifteen rounds.

 This course will focus on firearms safety, understanding the law on when and where you can carry a concealable firearm, understanding when and under what circumstances you can use a concealable firearm, safe gun handling, and basic marksmanship.
-This course is designed to be informative, fast paced, interesting, and provide the student knowledge on learning to carry under the new License-to-Carry law.
+This course is designed to be informative, fast paced, interesting, and provide the student knowledge on learning to carry under the law.

-Due to statutes determining what subjects are required to be covered in this course, and the statutes requiring it be a minimum of eight hours, the purpose of this course is to prepare you to be able to successfully meet the training requirement and apply for a License-to-Carry permit.
+Due to statutes determining what subjects are required to be covered in this course, and the statutes requiring it be a minimum of eight hours, the purpose of this course is to prepare you to be able to successfully meet the training requirement and apply for a CCW permit.
 This course is not designed to make you an expert shot or teach tactics.
 There is not enough time in an 8-hour course to do this.
 A good comparison would be a driver's education course.
 It teaches the basics of how to drive a motor vehicle, defensively and safely, to be able to obtain a driver's license.
 You then need to practice driving.
 Driver's education does not teach you to be in car chases or race at the Indy 500.
 The same applies here.
 Hopefully, if you find the subject matter and shooting fun and interesting, you'll be back for a course which will teach advanced shooting skills and tactics.

-©2003-2009 Tim Oliver.
+©2003-2020 Learn To Carry, LLC.
 All Rights Reserved. | Contact Tim